Neonatal Intensive Care

 - Hypothermia therapy – Promptly reduces a newborn’s body temperature to lower the risk of brain damage in cases of hypoxic ischemic encephalopathy

-If you want or need to move your baby to another Cone Health location, you’ll experience a seamless transition of care because our neonatologists—doctors who hold advanced training in newborn intensive care—serve both Alamance Regional Medical Center and Women’s Hospital.
+If you want or need to move your baby to another Cone Health location, you’ll experience a seamless transition of care because our neonatologists—doctors who hold advanced training in newborn intensive care—serve both our Greensboro and Burlington centers.

 At Cone Health, you’ll be involved with your baby’s care from day one.
 As a neonatal intensive care parent, you’re encouraged to: